Digital-Preservation-Coalition/bit-list/content/entries/politically-sensitive-data/index.en.md

     url: https://www.dpconline.org/blog/undelete-our-government
     accessed: 2023-10-24
   - title: What’s up with using WhatsApp?
-    authors: "Mitcham, J. "
+    authors: 'Mitcham, J. '
     publisher: Digital Preservation Coalition Blog
     url: https://www.dpconline.org/blog/what-s-up-with-using-whatsapp
     year: 2022
     accessed: 2023-10-24
   - comment: Example of data rescue work by the Environmental Data & Governance Initiative (EDGI), initially formed in November 2016 to document and analyze changes to environmental governance that would transpire under the Trump Administration.
 EDGI subsequently became the preeminent watchdog group for material on federal environmental data issues on government websites, and a national leader in highlighting President Trump’s impacts such as declines in EPA enforcement.
     authors: Environmental Data & Governance Initiative
     title: Archiving Data
     url: https://envirodatagov.org/archiving/